millerbill3/XQDocumentor/README.md

 This project is a node js module capable of traversing a provided directory, scanning all .xqy files, parsing all the valid xqdocs formatted documentation and generating html documentation files.
 In order to ensure your module documentation is correctly capture, please ensure it conforms to the [xqDocs](http://xqdoc.org/index.html) specification.

-To get started, download this package and ensure you have node js installed locally.
+To get started, download this package and ensure you have [Node.js](https://nodejs.org/) installed locally.
 All required libraries will be include with the download.
 From the command prompt / terminal window, navigate the directory where you downloaded this package and enter the command:
 ```
 node index
 ```

 The application will prompt you step-by-step to provide the required information to start processing your xqy files.
   1. Provide path to directory containing your source files (.xqy)
+    * Note: Currently, only ".xqy" files are recognized
   2. If applicable, provide any sub-directories you wish to exclude from evaluation
   3. Provide a directory where generated output files used for extracted content should be placed.
 Defaults to *./output*
      * NOTE!!!
 The directory specified will have all content removed during processing to ensure only current/updated content is listed after processing.
 Please choose wisely.